Proof of Serge Lang's Heights Conjecture and an almost optimal Bound for the Torsion of Elliptic Curves: Evaluation of each Term of the Slope Inequality

-\end{proposition} \begin{proof} First we can note that thanks to the interpretation of such norms in terms of intersection multiplicities, something that seems to be due to Faltings and that is a quite direct interpretation of intersection multiplicities:
+\end{proposition} \begin{proof} First we notice that thanks to the interpretation of such norms in terms of intersection multiplicities, something that seems to be due to Faltings and that is a quite direct interpretation of intersection multiplicities: